Emma Marcy Raymond: Personal life

-She married, on October 26, 1860, Captain Edward A. Raymond (born New York, 1835 - died c.
-1880); the union was childless.
+She married, on October 26, 1860, Captain Edward A. Raymond; the union was childless.

 During the winter of 1896–1897, she commissioned the artist Adolfo Müller-Ury to paint a portrait of the bass-baritone Pol Plançon for her, which was subsequently exhibited in March 1897 at the Durand-Ruel Galleries in New York.
 It is now untraced.

 She later lived in an apartment in the Ansonia, 2109 Broadway between West 73rd and 74th streets in New York.
 During the summer of 1913, Raymond was recorded on the Social Register as staying at the Oriental Hotel Manhattan Beach.